-is a Boston based playwright who was born and raised in the heart of Texas.
-Her character driven plays aim to foster empathy, cultivate hope, and challenge the complacent.
+is a Boston based writer who was born and raised in the heart of Texas.
+Her character driven plays aim to foster empathy, cultivate hope, and challenge complacency.

 Her plays, Nomad Americana, With My Eyes Shut, and The Tragic Ecstasy of Girlhood, have been developed with Fresh Ink Theater, Boston Playwrights' Theatre, Theatre@First, Goat Song Theatre Collective, Nouveau 47 Theater, Southwestern College, and Baylor University.